Hardhead

 The hardhead (Aythya australis), also known as the white-eyed duck, is the only true diving duck found in Australia.
 The common name "hardhead" has nothing to do with the density of the bird's skull, instead referring to the difficulty encountered by early taxidermists in processing the head.
 Hardheads are found in wetter, coastal regions of Australia, particularly in the south-east, but are known to disperse as far afield as New Guinea, New Zealand, and the Pacific Islands.

 Description

-Hardheads are smaller than most ducks, usually not reaching much more than 45 cm long but sometimes reaching 60 cm, and noticeably more rounded in overall form than most ducks.
+Hardheads are smaller than most ducks, with body length typically between 42-59 cm.
+Both sexes are similar in size, ranging 525-1100 g with wingspans of 65-70 cm.
 Both male and female are a fairly uniform chocolate-brown above, with rufous flanks and white undersides (which are often not visible if the duck is in the water).
 The trailing edges and almost the entire underside of the wings are white.
 In the male, the eyes are a striking white, in the female, brown.